Apostrophes are used according to standard English grammar rules. They are used for possessives and to indicate missing letters.

 At Radiopaedia.org we think that the use of apostrophes should be as limited as possible.
 In general, terms that often include apostrophes are mostly used in an adjectival sense and only in a very limited number of cases should the possessive nature of apostrophes be maintained for grammatical reasons.

 Apostrophes in eponyms

 A particular note should be made on eponyms as the use of apostrophes in eponyms is debated.
-Many diseases, anatomical structures and landmarks are named after a person, either a patient, a doctor or someone entirely different.
+Many diseases, anatomical structures and landmarks are named after a person, either a patient, a doctor or someone entirely different (also see Stigler's law of eponymy).
 There is variation in the spelling of such eponyms when it comes to the inclusion of an apostrophe, effectively alternating between using a possessive form (Down's syndrome) or a non-possessive form (Down syndrome).

 The non-possessive form (without apostrophe) is becoming more common 1.
 Radiopaedia.org aims for uniformity both regarding its own content and in the larger medical community and for this reason alone we prefer the non-possessive form.
 Furthermore, the use of an apostrophe can lead to ambiguity related to the genitive use (Cushing's disease does not usually indicate that Cushing is diseased).

 The non-possessive form, however, is more simple and easier to use, having fewer letters and symbols (which are not always easy to find on any particular keyboard).
 The dedicated employment of the non-possessive form will contribute to more simplicity, more efficient literature search strategies and less ambiguity.

 Although dropping the apostrophe from well-known terms and eponyms might feel awkward initially, it's fairly easy to get used to and at Radiopaedia.org we would like to set an example.